-- Gentle products work best for use on the entire face
+- Choose mild, skin-balancing products to use on the entire face.

-- Keep your skin healthy with products containing hydrating, exfoliating and anti-aging ingredients
+- Maintain your skin’s health by choosing products that include hydrating, exfoliating and anti-aging ingredients.

 Combination skin is characterized by having both oily and dry areas.
-Usually, the forehead, nose and chin (called the T-zone) are oily and the cheeks and jawline are dry.
+Usually, the forehead, nose and chin (the T-zone) are oily, and the cheeks and jawline are dry.

-To address the unique needs of combination skin, you need to have not only the right skin care products, but to apply them correctly to deliver active ingredients to the areas that need them without irritating the areas that don’t.
+Proper care of combination skin requires not only using the right skin care products, but knowing where to apply them on the skin.
+Correct application ensures that the active ingredients are delivered to the areas that need them without irritating the areas that don’t.

 How to Care for Combination Skin

-To address this issue, for any product that you use on your entire face, such as foundation, choose a formula that’s gentle enough for both oily and dry skin.
+To address this issue, for any product that you use on your entire face, such as foundation, choose a formula that’s appropriate for both oily and dry skin.

-For area-specific issues like dry skin on your cheeks or an oily T-zone, apply stronger products to those areas alone.
+For specific issues such as the dry skin on your cheeks or an oily T-zone, apply products designed to treat those specific areas alone.

 Types of products for combination skin

 If your combination skin is on the oilier side, try light-weight gels and lotions for your cleansers and moisturizers.

 Those with drier skin can use heavier products such as creams and even facial oil, but only if it’s applied to the dry areas.
 To prevent greasiness, choose oil-free formulas for any products you use on the entire face.
 Avoid bars of soap and cleansing bars, which can further dry out your skin.